Slot machines have been legal at live casinos in Pennsylvania since the casino bill passage in 2004.

 According to the Pennsylvania Gaming Control Board (PGCB), you must be at least 21 years old and located within PA state lines.
 You are not required to be a resident of Pennsylvania.

-Playing PA online slots for free
+Play online slots for free in PA

 If you would like to enjoy slot machines without risking money, then online casinos have an option for you.
 Using the demo mode, you can access hundreds of titles for fun.